- How Your Social Media Activity Could Affect Your Life Insurance Rates

-These days, everything– including the life insurance industry– is shaped and changed by the ever-increasing influx of new technologies.
-The priority for insurers is growth and growth is attained through superior customer service, but cumbersome technology can limit this communication.
+These days, everything -including the life insurance industry – is shaped and changed by the rapid influx of new technologies.
+The priority for insurers has always been growth, and growth is attained through superior customer service.
+The industry is also finding, to considerable consternation and hand-wringing, that but the maverick nature of web-based technologies can make modern communication a minefield of subtle points of failure.

 A study from Gartner Research says that there are ten new technologies making a big impact on how life insurance companies do business, from the way they interact with customers to the way they research potential policyholders.